 Members

 Julia Nitz is Associate Professor at Martin Luther University Halle-Wittenberg, Germany, founding member and managing administrator of the Intercontinental Crosscurrents Network.
-Her research foci include American cultural history of the 19th century (especially Southern states), women and gender studies, the British Monarchy and national commemorative spaces, cognitive narratology and historiography, as well as film studies and the Anglophone Caribbean.
+Her research foci include American cultural and literary history of the 19th century (especially Southern states and transatlantic connections), women and gender studies, representation of enslavement and national commemorative spaces, cognitive narratology and historiography, as well as film studies and the Anglophone Caribbean.

 e-mail: julia.nitz[at]amerikanistik.uni-halle.de